 Package your project for Windows only, and please do not use spaces in your folder or file names.

-The folder structure of the zip file should look as follows:
+The folder structure of the zip file should similar to this:

 Now that your project is configured and packaged you’re ready to: